 On June 13, 2014, Ocean County Superior Court Judge James M. Blaney sentenced a female Point Pleasant Borough (Ocean County) Police Communications Officer to two years probation for knocking another woman unconscious by hitting her in the head with a wood log.

 The attack occurred on November 3, 2012 on Church Road in Point Pleasant.
 The Communications Officer, Catherine R. O'Reilly of Brick, was 44 years of age at the time.
-The victim was identified in court filings as Shirley Mullen, also of Brick, who was 48 at the time.
 Police reports and court filings are on-line here.

-According to a report prepared by Point Pleasant Officer Jeffrey C. Johnson, Mullen told him that O'Reilly called her a "f***ing c**t" and then struck her in the head with a piece of wood.
-According to a narrative report, Mullen was rendered unconscious and suffered a severe laceration.
+According to a report prepared by Point Pleasant Officer Jeffrey C. Johnson, victim told him that O'Reilly called her a "f***ing c**t" and then struck her in the head with a piece of wood.
+According to a narrative report, victim was rendered unconscious and suffered a severe laceration.
 She was transported to Shore Medical Center for treatment.

 In addition to the term of probation, O'Reilly was also ordered to pay $125 in state assessments, reimburse the Victims of Crime Compensation Office $21,854.72 and surrender all her firearms.
 O'Reilly was represented by Susan Schroeder-Clark of Clark & Clark in Freehold